 Patient-centred decision making.

-Stay informed as we confirm other speakers by subscribing to the mailing list, below.
+Stay informed about further updates by subscribing to the mailing list, below.

 The venue will be the Perrin Lecture Theatre, Blizard Building, 4 Newark Street, Whitechapel, London E1 2AT.
 You can read more about this lecture theatre and the Blizard Institute here:

 Reserve your place

 To reserve your ticket for £130 (student discounted price £40) press the Register button.
 You will be taken to PayPal’s website where you can complete the purchase.